 Drilling.
 Sawing.
 Grinding.
 In the midst of construction you don’t imagine thousands of crystals being inhaled.
-Silica (silicon dioxide) is a basic component of soil, sand, and granite, and up until the mid-1980’s was a regularly used material in buildings.
-Known for its hardness, silica leads to detrimental effects as the micro-sized particles embed inside of your lungs.
+Silica (silicon dioxide) is a basic component of soil, sand, and granite, and up until the mid-1980s was a regularly was regularly used in buildings.
+Known for its hardness, silica leads to detrimental effects when the micro-sized particles embed inside of your lungs.

 Silica may become respirable-sized particles when workers chip, cut, drill or grind objects that contain crystalline silica.
-Even once exposures have ended respiratory respiratory illnesses will continue developing.
+Even once exposure has ended, respiratory illnesses will continue developing.

 Silicosis is an occupational lung disease caused by chronic inhalation of crystalline silica dust.
-Lung tissue reacts to inhaled crystalline silica by developing fibrotic nodules and scarring around the trapped silica particles causing breathing to become difficult as the nodules grow larger.
+Lung tissue reacts to inhaled crystalline silica by developing fibrotic nodules and scarring around the trapped silica particles,making breathing difficult as the nodules grow larger.

 Silicosis is an incurable disease and can lead to death.
-The damage caused by silica inhalation is permanent, but symptoms can take years.
+The damage caused by silica inhalation is permanent, but symptoms can take years to develop.

 All respirator suggestions contained herein are based on data we believe to be reliable, but the accuracy or completeness thereof is not guaranteed.
 There is no representation, warranty, guarantee or other obligation of 3M or its employees arising out of these suggestions.
 3M shall not be liable for any loss and/or damage, whether direct, indirect, incidental, special or consequential arising out the sale, use or misuse of 3M Personal Safety products or the user's inability to use such product.
 No respirator is capable of preventing all airborne contaminants from entering the breathing zone of the wearer.
 Respirators can help reduce certain airborne contaminant concentrations in the breathing zone to below the applicable Occupational Exposure Limit (OEL)* for your jurisdiction.
 Misuse of respirators may result in overexposure to the contaminant and cause sickness or death.
 Proper respirator selection, training and use are mandatory in order for the wearer to be properly protected.
 Use and Selection of respirators must be in accordance with the authority having jurisdiction in your country or province.
 Use of the Canadian Standards Association (CSA) standard Z94.4 may be used for further guidance in the selection of appropriate respirators or call 3M Technical Service at 1-800-267-4414.